 Ken was the first to use the restorative process of burning the prairie areas in the early spring before plant growth began, in order to remove thatch and unwanted woody species.
 He was the first to use a wood chip mulch on the trails to prevent erosion and improve walking conditions.

-Ken Avery was a long-time member of The Friends of Wild Flower Garden, contributing to The Fringed Gentian™,serving on the Board of Directors and serving as President 1966 - 1968.
+Ken Avery was a long-time member of The Friends of Wild Flower Garden, joining in 1961, contributing to The Fringed Gentian™, serving on the Board of Directors and serving as President 1966 - 1968.

 Ken's philosophy of maintaining the Garden was best expressed in this statement: "In regular gardens it is desirable that it appears that man has been there and done his work.
 In our Wildflower Garden the ideal is that it appears that the present viewer is the first person to see the area."
 (Oct.
 12, 1976, letter of Ken Avery to Gordon Morrison, Coordinator of Environmental Ed at Minneapolis Park and Recreation Board).

 By 1979 the pool channel was silted in and had to be dug out once more.
 After that silting was allowed to run it's course and the pools eventually filled in.
-The main stream that drains the bog has been attended to however in later years and kept open.
-(Bog History)
+The water channel that drains the wetland has been attended to however in later years and kept open.
+(Wetland History)

 Only Ken could tell this story properly: “A young man walked into the Martha Crone Shelter with a young squirrel on his shoulder.
 He said that he had met it up the path and that it had climbed up on its perch on his shoulder.
 It jumped onto the counter in the shelter, examined everything, upset my coffee, climbed down the door and up my leg, jumped to the desk, back to the counter, and accepted a few sun flower seeds.
 Later that afternoon, the Batcheors (a couple who bird in the Garden often) were in and the squirrel tried to adopt them.
 It followed them in a complete circle of the lower garden, over to a little pond outside the fence, and back again.
 The only way they could get home without it was for me to lock it up in the office while they went to their car.”